 It’s a very powerful department since it administers our pensions, disability and ill health benefits and also decides the working age of the people.

 Why Would I Owe Money to the DWP?

-You would owe money to the DWP if you have been paid a social benefit, and your circumstances change and you don’t tell the Department for Work and Pensions (DWP), they continue paying you your social benefit.
+You would owe money to the DWP if you have been paid a social benefit, and your circumstances change but you don’t tell them and therefore they continue paying you your social benefit.

 However, once they find out that there’s been a mistake and you have been overpaid, you might need to repay what you owe.
 The DWP Debt Management can also contact debt collectors who will help in recovering the debt owed.